 - Write a compelling personal statement.
-A personal statement is a short story you write about yourself, your life experiences, and how
+A personal statement is a short essay about yourself, your life experiences, and how

-- Academic, professional, and personal goals
+- Your academic, professional, and personal goals

 - Reasons why you feel you are a viable candidate for this scholarship

 - Check out other scholarship opportunities.
 The University of Utah has many scholarships available to current students.
 These scholarships span a wide variety of academic programs and research pursuits, as well as merit, diversity, and leadership-based opportunities.
 There are also scholarships available that are based on financial need.
 The University recently consolidated university scholarship opportunities to one easy to navigate portal, AcademicWorks.

-Web Resources for Scholarship Searches
+Resources for Scholarship Searches

-- Fast Web; - FastWeb, the Internet's leading scholarship search service, helps students make the decisions that shape their lives: choosing a college, paying for college and finding jobs during and after college.
+- Fast Web is a leading scholarship search service which helps students make the decisions related to choosing and paying for college.

 - Scholarships are available for non-traditional students, or students who fall outside of the 18-24 year-old range.